Writing Rules

 9) Licensing, Permissions & Open Science

-• Default licence: Creative Commons Attribution (CC BY 4.0) unless stated otherwise.
+— Default licence: Creative Commons Attribution (CC BY 4.0).
 Ensure you hold rights/permissions for third-party content under this licence.

-• Data and code sharing are encouraged via trusted repositories with persistent identifiers (DOIs).
+— Data and code sharing are encouraged via trusted repositories with persistent identifiers.
 Include a Data Availability statement.

 10) Editorial & Production Process

-• Peer review: double-anonymised review by ≥2 independent reviewers for research articles; invited content at the editor’s discretion.
+Peer review: double-anonymised review by ≥2 independent reviewers; invited content at editor's discretion.

-• Proofs: typeset proofs sent to authors; limit changes to factual corrections and reply promptly to queries to avoid delay.
+Proofs: typeset proofs sent to authors; limit changes to factual corrections; reply promptly to avoid delay.

-Any addition, removal, or re-ordering of authors after submission requires written consent from all authors and justification; changes after acceptance are exceptional.
+Authorship Changes — require written consent from all authors; changes after acceptance are exceptional.

 11) Pre-submission Author Checklist